microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

     ```bash
     export PATH=~/miniconda3/bin:$PATH
     ```
-1. Run the below commands to create and activate the conda environment in Cloudshell.
+1. Run the below commands one by one to create and activate the conda environment in Cloudshell.

     ```bash
     git clone https://github.com/microsoft/OpenAIWorkshop.git